GreyManSoftware/PCAPtoJSON/README.md

 cat packets | ./pcaptojson

 Hope this is useful.
 Feel free to do whatever you want with this software.
-A mention is always nice :)
+A mention is always nice, but don't come looking for me if everything explodes and catches fire :)